Interview with Anatolian shepherd breeder and published author Gilles Galand.

-He has bred multiple award-winning dogs, and even published a book on the breed.
-Our family dog being an Anatolian shepherd, I am a big fan of the breed, so I came to find out more about the life of this successful breeder.
+He has bred multiple award-winning dogs, and published a book about Anatolian Shepherds.
+Our family dog came from him, so I came to find out more about his life and practices.

 Also, it was a good excuse to stage-dive in a crowd of Anatolian puppies.

 The ‘Chenil des Poteries’ (literally translated: Pottery Kennel), is run by seventy-five-year-old Gilles Galand.
 His dog business includes:

 - a specialty pet food store,

 - a dog pension.

 Before I even reached for the doorbell, a barking concert announced my arrival.
 No breaking and entering here, that’s for sure.
 Once I had been introduced, I was heartened to see that the giant dogs acted like 200-pound puppies.

 Mr. Galand is quite the character.
 As he ushers me in, he continuously baby-talks his gentle giants.
 He is a proud autodidact, and does not suffer fools gladly.
 He speaks candidly of his no-nonsense approach in a world that he feels is too influenced by regulations, politics and academia.

 About the set-up

 There are approximately forty 4m by 4m outside pens, and a sheltered enclosure in each of them.
 The pens are equipped with promontories for the dogs to climb on.
 Anatolian shepherds having a predilection for high places, it’s a nice touch.
 I would have strongly preferred to see a smaller scale operation where each litter was bred in the house to ensure proper socialization, but this is one of the many points where regulations/academia conflict with the economics of breeding dogs professionally.